Devon van Oostrum: National team career

 Van Oostrum's international debut was for England, at the 2008 FIBA Europe Under-16 Championship.
 He represented Great Britain at the under 20 level, and made his debut for the British senior team in a friendly against Canada.
 He played with Great Britain at the 2011 EuroBasket in Lithuania, and he was named British Basketball's Emerging Athlete in 2011.
 He missed out on a place on the Team GB squad for the 2012 Summer Olympics.
 He also played at the 2013 EuroBasket in Slovenia, and in the 2015 EuroBasket Qualification Tournament.

 Personal life

 Van Oostrum is the son of Duco van Oostrum, who played basketball at the precursor of Aris Leeuwarden in the Netherlands and since 1995 teaches at Sheffield University.
 Devon's older brother Nigel van Oostrum plays at Landstede Basketbal since 2016.
 He holds dual citizenship between the United Kingdom and the Netherlands.
+He is of Indonesian descent through his mother.